UMiamiLibraries/RAMP/README.md

    original EAD record is imported into the database, along with the newly created EAC-CPF record.
 When the conversion process is completed the original EAD files are removed.
-   If a duplicate EAD files is converted, the user is presented with an interface that displays a graphical diff.
+   If a duplicate EAD file is converted, the user is presented with an interface that displays a graphical diff.
 The user can choose which elements are merged into the new record.